World Rally Championship: World Rally Car era

-For the 1997 World Rally Championship, the World Rally Car regulations were introduced as an intended replacement for Group A (only successive works Mitsubishis still conforming to the latter formula; until they, too, homologated a Lancer Evolution WRC from the 2001 San Remo Rally).
+For the 1997 World Rally Championship, the World Rally Car regulations were introduced as an intended replacement for Group A (only successive works Mitsubishis still conforming to the older formula; until they, too, homologated a Lancer Evolution WRC from the 2001 San Remo Rally).
 After the success of Mäkinen and the Japanese manufacturers, France's Peugeot made a very successful return to the World Rally Championship.
 Finn Marcus Grönholm took the drivers' title in his first full year in the series and Peugeot won the manufacturers' crown.
-England's Richard Burns won the 2001 title with a Subaru Impreza WRC, but Grönholm and Peugeot took back both titles in the 2002.
+England's Richard Burns won the 2001 title with a Subaru Impreza WRC, but Grönholm and Peugeot took back both titles in 2002.
 2003 saw Norway's Petter Solberg become drivers' champion for Subaru and Citroën continue the success of the French manufacturers.
 Citroën's Sébastien Loeb went on to control the following seasons with his Citroën Xsara WRC.
 Citroën took the manufacturers' title three times in a row and Loeb surpassed Mäkinen's record of four consecutive drivers' titles, earning his ninth consecutive championship in 2012.
 Suzuki and Subaru pulled out of the WRC at the end of the 2008 championship, both citing the economic downturn then affecting the automotive industry for their withdrawal.
 Mini and Ford both pulled out of the WRC at the end of the 2012 championship, due to a similar economic downturn affecting the European market, although Ford continued to give technical support to M-Sport.
 Volkswagen Motorsport entered the championship in 2013 and Sebastien Ogier dominated the series with six consecutive titles.
 Hyundai also returned to the series in 2014.
 New World Rally Car rules were introduced for 2017 which generated faster and more aggressive cars.

 In 2018, Toyota Gazoo Racing WRT won the World Rally Championship earning Toyota their first manufacturers' title since 1999.
 With Tommi Mäkinen heading the team, he became the first person in the history of rally driving to win a Championship both as a driver and as a team principal.
 At the end of the following year, Citroën withdrew from the championship after Ogier left the team.
 Ott Tänak took the driver's title breaking the French Sebastien's (Loeb and Ogier) domination of the sport since 2004.
 Hyundai meanwhile, took the manufacturers championship title and repeated the success in 2020.
 Ogier returned to championship winning ways for 2020 and 2021 in a Toyota Yaris, though vowed that the new era of Rally1 would not be fully contested by himself.
 WRC said goodbye to the World Rally Car in 2021 after 25 years.